-If you’ve been following the news and analysis from Talented Learning, you know that the thriving LMS market is comprised of almost 700 vendors, whose solutions can be grouped unequally and imperfectly into corporate, academic, association and continuing education type LMSs.
+If you’ve been following the news and analysis from Talented Learning, you know that the thriving LMS market is comprised of more than 800 vendors, whose solutions can be grouped unequally and imperfectly into corporate, academic, association and continuing education type LMSs.

-Although there is common “LMS” functionality in all the types (for example, features that help you manage learning content and users), each type of LMS also is designed to address unique use cases, functionality and integration with other related software .
-Each also has risen from unique vendor experience and expertise that has not necessarily inspired the others.
-This uniqueness that differentiates each type of LMS is why exciting innovation is rapidly occurring.
+Although some functionality is common across all the types (for example, features that help you manage learning content and users), each type of LMS is designed to address unique use cases, functionality and integration with other related software.

-To give you a taste of the many flavors of LMSs and the pockets of specialization that exist, let’s dig into the diverse and not-so-easy to digest corporate LMS market.
+To give you a taste of the many flavors of learning systems and the pockets of specialization that exist, let’s dig into the diverse and not-so-easy to digest corporate LMS market.

 Corporate LMS Market Snapshot

 For many years there were less than 12-15 viable, similar, one-size-fits-all, corporate LMS competitors.
 Now hundreds and hundreds of LMS vendors compete in the corporate market.
 These vendors range from global software conglomerates to tiny, regional cloud startups.

 Some vendors have full system-integrator type professional service teams, while many others are based on a self-service implementation model.
 A handful of corporate LMSs are free, the high end can cost over a $100/user/year.
 The business focus of the LMS could be compliance, talent development, enablement or commerce.

 Today’s heterogeneous corporate LMS buyers have highly diverse needs and have learned painful lessons from the past.
 One-size-fits-all solutions are great when a company simultaneously has lots of learning problems, locations, business units and learning audiences.